castorini/honk/README.md

 | `--train_pct`   | [0, 100]       | 80     | percentage of total set to use for training       |
 | `--unknown_prob`     | [0.0, 1.0] | 0.1  | the probability of picking an unknown word    |
 | `--wanted_words` | string1 string2 ... stringn  | command random  | the desired target words            |

+### JavaScript-based Keyword Spotting

+[Honkling](https://github.com/castorini/honkling) is a JavaScript implementation of Honk.
+With Honkling, it is possible to implement various web applications with in-browser keyword spotting functionality.

+### Keyword Spotting Data Generator

+In order to improve the flexibility of Honk and Honkling, we provide a program that constructs a dataset from youtube videos.
+Details can be found in `keyword_spotting_data_generator` folder

 ### Recording audio